Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 Local groups to test the ideas against actual people.

-Mutual aid to prove the values are not only electoral.
+Mutual aid to prove the values extend beyond elections.

 Candidate training to build a bench.